 Around the Old Town Square there are small shops selling Bohemian crystal, arts and crafts and tourist souvenirs, along with international boutique shops.
 Market stalls are erected at various times throughout the year (at Christmas, Easter and for festivals).
 These stock hand-crafted and seasonal products.

 Pařížská is Prague's most fashionable and luxurious street, for high-end shopping.
 Many of the international designer brands such as Cartier, Louis Vuitton, Prada, Hugo Boss and Christian Dior have boutique shops here.

 |Opening hours for shops in Prague|

-All stores are open from Monday to Saturday.
-Many shops open on Sunday as well.
+All shops in Prague are open Monday to Saturday.
+Many shops, including shopping centres and department stores, open on Sunday as well.